armbrustlab/NWPac_amplicon/README.md

 ## Process some data

-At this point, we should have an complete environment capable of processing whatever amplicon sequence data we want to throw at it.
+At this point, we should have a complete environment capable of processing whatever amplicon sequence data we want to throw at it.
 Assuming you are still connected to your remote, let's move to the `scripts` subdirectory in the repository we cloned from GitHub:
 ```
 cd ~/NWPac_amplicon/scripts/
 ```